uga-libraries/av-aip_russell/README.md

 Prior to running the script, the contents of each AIP should be in a folder named with the AIP ID (Russell) or AIP ID_Title (Hargrett).
 Each AIP folder must only contain all media or all metadata files.
 All AIP folders should be in a single folder (AIPs directory).

+Each batch of Hargrett AIP folders is to transferred to Russell staff in a bag.
+Use the hargrett-preprocessing.py script to validate this bag and remove the AIP folders from the bag prior to running this script.

 ## Dependencies
 * Mac or Linux operating system
 * [bagit.py](https://github.com/LibraryOfCongress/bagit-python)